JesusdelCas99/LLM-Powered-GitHub-README-Generator/README.md

 3. **Install Dependencies**

-   Install the required dependencies using either `requirements.txt` or `environment.yml`.
-Choose one of the following methods:
+   Install the required dependencies using either `requirements.txt` or `environment.yml`:

    - Using `requirements.txt`:
      ```